Masterflex® Tubing Pump Systems FAQ

 Norprene*, PharMed* BPT, Pharmapure, Puri-Flex, Tygon E-LFL*, silicone, C-FLEX**, and Viton***, in that order.

-Tubing life is inversely proportional to pump speed.
+Tubing lifespan is inversely proportional to pump speed.
 Minimum speed gives maximum life.

 Yes.
 Some tubing formulations meet NSF specifications and FDA and USDA requirements for food handling.
 Many can be sterilized.